bors-ng/bors-ng/README.md

 Bors is a [GitHub Application], so (assuming you already have Travis CI set up), getting bors set up requires two steps:

  1. Add the app to your repo in GitHub.
+[Click here to use the publicly hosted instance.](https://github.com/apps/bors/installations/new)
  2. Commit a bors.toml with these contents:

         status = ["continuous-integration/travis-ci/push"]